Hostile Takeover

 N followed V to the entrance room, the lights there still flickering.
 “Go get your jacket.
 And get out of that.”
 V indicated N’s butler uniform with a claw.
 She didn’t finish her sentence.

 Stepping in the airlock, V contemplated tearing her way out of here.
 She itched to.
-But no, magic forcefield oil wires meant her strength was nothing here.
-What did J call them, ‘wards’?
+But no, stupid magic forcefield oil wires meant this body’s strength was nothing here.
+What did J call them?
+‘Wards’?
 Meh.

 The minute in the airlock was long, and the itch got worse.
-V dragged her claws along the wall, carving grooves in what the centimeter or so the magic forcefields didn’t protect.
+So V dragged these claws along the wall, carving grooves in what the centimeter or so the magic forcefields didn’t protect.

-Stuck in a box where she couldn’t escape… Why didn’t J use her magic EMP blast to take the forcefields down?
+Stuck in a box where she couldn’t escape… Why hadn’t J used her magic EMP blast to take these forcefields down?
 To fuck with her?

 When the other door opened, V leapt into the house.
-One swipe of her claws tore down the wall of the kitchen.
+Here, one swipe of these claws was enough to tear down the wall of the kitchen.
 There.
 It was good to have that kind of power again.

 N found her before V found the wires.
 Jacket fluttering behind him, and he adjusted his hat.
-She perched on the ceiling, so they looked upside down to each other.
+V was perched on the ceiling, so they looked upside down to each other.

 V shrugged.
 “Didn’t have anywhere else to be.”